 Give your spider fangs, 8 eyes, polka dots or stripes – it’s your spider tree skirt.
 Go crazy girl.
 Use craft glue (or hot glue) to attach the pieces.
 Add even more detail with Puffy paint.

-The actual skirt was cut from black felt in yardage form.
-Make a large circle out of felt.
-Cut a slit in one side so that you can wrap the skirt around the base of your tree.
+To make the tree skirt cut out a large circle from the black felt.
+The size of your circle will depend on the size of your Halloween tree.
+Cut a slit in one side of the circle so that you can wrap the skirt around the base of your tree.
 Add a scalloped edge like I did if you are feeling really spicy.

 Strips of white felt were added to give the appearance of a spider web.
 Did I mention this entire thing is no-sew.
 Yup.
 If you can cut and glue, you can make a tree skirt.
 Check out the Christmas Tree Skirt I made.
 Also entirely no sew.

 Add the Spiderweb to the Tree Skirt